RPIDevelop/Python_Personal_Assistant/README.md

 NOTICE:
-As far as I'm aware, for the CODE, INTERNET, AND FILES to work, you will need to have the default Raspberry Pi applications.
+As far as I'm aware, for the CODE, INTERNET, TERMINAL, MEDIA, AND FILES to work, you will need to have the default Raspberry Pi applications.
 But feel free to change the path locations if you want the assistant to open something else.